 Before you call for my head (think of the children!) please understand that within the United States, onling gambling is legal in several states.
 However, I speak of betting – on sites such as PredictIt, a brainchild of Victoria University of Wellington.
 Here, you can bet, or predict, the future of politics, who wins, loses, or any variety of prop bets.
 It is definitely not a sure thing (see: 2016 Election).
 I lost nearly 100% of my bet on that fiasco, so buyer beware!
 They also charge pretty steep fees, but it’s also an interesting (and legal) concept.

-Disclaimer: this post contains one or more affiliate links where I will earn a commission should you so choose to sign up for a card.
+Disclaimer: this post contains one or more affiliate links where I may earn a commission.
 Thank you for supporting my blog.

 Have any questions?
 Let me know in the comments, or reach me directly at TheHotelion@gmail.com!
 Like my posts?
 See more here, on TravelUpdate!
 Follow me on Facebook (The Hotelion) or on Twitter and Instagram: @TheHotelion